OSGeo/OSGeoLive-doc/en/quickstart/geomoose_quickstart.rst

   .. image:: ../../images/screenshots/1024x768/geomoose-2.4-screenshot010.png
      :scale: 100

-Clicking the "Co" button in the side menu in the above screenshot will generate a report and display it in the side menu.
+Clicking the "Go" button in the side menu in the above screenshot will generate a report and display it in the side menu.
 NOTE: The output can also be configured to be sent to a new window as well.

   .. image:: ../../images/screenshots/1024x768/geomoose-2.4-screenshot012.png
      :scale: 100